MNoorFawi/clustering-with-R/README.md

 ![](clustering_R_files/figure-markdown_github/dist-1.png)

 As we can see in the dendrogram plotted, the data can be clustered to different cluster numbers.
-Hierarchical Clustering tries to minimize the total within sum of squares (WSS) of the clustering, so based on that, it's seen in the dendrogram that the data can be clustered to about 5 clusters.
+Hierarchical Clustering with "WARD" method tries to minimize the total within sum of squares (WSS) of the clustering, so based on that, it's seen in the dendrogram that the data can be clustered to about 4 main clusters.
 We can see that in the dendrogram with:

 ``` r
 plot(pfit, labels = FALSE)